Thewbi/spi_sd_card_reader/README.md

-## Reading from a SD Card
+## Initializing the SD Card

-Once the SPI protocol layer is mastered and you are able to read bytes, then next layer of the software will be the SD card protocol.
+Once the SPI protocol layer is mastered and you are able to read bytes, then the next layer of the software will be to use the SD card protocol to initialize the SD card.

 SD cards do have internal circuitry and internal state.
 A SD card can execute a protocol.
 Initially a SD card starts up in a state where it does not talk SPI.
 It talks some other protocol (SD I think).
 In order to disable the SD protocol and activate the SPI protocol certain messages have to be send to the SD card using the USB SPI debugger.

-Changing a SD card into SPI mode and reseting and starting it is called the "initialization sequence".
+Switching the SD card into SPI mode, reseting and starting it is called the "Initialization Sequence".
-This page: https://www.rjhcoding.com/avrc-sd-interface-1.php describes a sequence of message to send over SPI in order to perform all required steps.
+This page https://www.rjhcoding.com/avrc-sd-interface-1.php describes a sequence of messages to send over SPI in order to perform all required steps.
 Following this tutorial worked for me with the USB SPI debugger, the breakout board and the specific SD cards that I used for testing.

+## Reading Blocks from the SD Card

-Once the Card is initialized and ready to be read data from, entire blocks can be read from the SD card.
+Once the Card is initialized and ready to be read, entire blocks can be read from the SD card.
 The block size can be changed in theory but it is recommended to keep the default of 512 bytes per block.

 In order to read a block, the SD card has to have gone through the initialization process and it has to be ready